wharman/fyem-jekyll/_stages/big-change.md

   - Hopeful for new beginnings
 family_strengthening_opportunities:
   - "Transparency – offer as much information about the process, each person’s role, and how individual decisions can affect the outcomes."
-  - "Co-parenting – wherever possible, enable co-parenting and co-planning for the future"
+  - "Co-parenting – wherever possible, enable co-parenting and co-planning for the future."
-  - "Self-Advocacy – Help all stakeholders make a plan for healthy learning and behavior, connect families with prevention services"
+  - "Self-Advocacy – Help all stakeholders make a plan for healthy learning and behavior, connect families with prevention services."
   - "Peer Mentors – connect all stakeholders with peers who have experienced what they’re going through."
-  - "Coping Skills–connect with therapy, mindfulness exercises"
+  - "Coping Skills–connect with therapy, mindfulness exercises."
 numeric_id: 8
 layout: stage
 next_url: "/stages/dont-want-school-to-know"